 Week 11 leads students through the fast paced environment of theatrical makeup.
 Students will acquire skills in theatrical makeup application for character creation including gender changing, ageing face painting and quick changes when working on popular live shows within London’s West End and Broadway.

 Week 12 focuses on essential skills needed when working on the body.
 Student’s learn how to create authentic tattoo work, using both freehand and stencil methods alongside developing their art in airbrush makeup.

 During weeks 13,14 and 15 students learn how to cut hair for continuity, work with Afro Caribbean hair and begin to explore the world of fashion, editorial and commercial advertising.
 Covering seasonal trends, global beauty, male grooming and brand advertising for editorial, commercial and runway.

 Week 16 concludes for students to tie all of their essential skills together and we focus on business, working in production, script breakdown and continuity.

-Covering; CV & Trainee application letter writing, appraisal sessions and feedback, managing your finances, tax & accounts, public liability insurance, networking, finding key contacts, building your portfolio, web design, trending social media platforms and finalising with a 6 month business plan of action.
+Covering: CV and trainee application letter writing, appraisal sessions and feedback, managing your finances, tax & accounts, public liability insurance, networking, finding key contacts, building your portfolio, web design, trending social media platforms and finalising with a 6 month business plan of action.

 During this course Melanie brings guest speakers to lecture in their relevant fields of expertise, including Chartered Accountants, Wealth Management Advisers and Web and Brand Design Specialists.
-Furthermore Melanie devotes time to students individually, making sure each and every student is fully set up to start application processes on completion of the course.
+Melanie devotes time to students individually, making sure each and every one is fully set up to start the application processes on completion of the course.